nono9212/aida_gym/README.md

 ```
 This will launch a training sessions, their are plenty of options you can use, type `python3 train.py --help` to kown more about them.
 Here we wrote the requiered ones : a name and the algorithm used (choose between ppo2, sac, and a2c).
 It is really easy to add more if you will.

+The directories are set up so that each script knows were to look.
+The folder resultat contains the zip of the saved models and a gif created at the end of the simulation (more gifs can be found in server/assets) but you can also make your one gifs (see monitoring section)

 ### Monitoring

 Using tensorboard (still in aida_gym folder):